cockpit-project/cockpit-project.github.io/_posts/2020-05-29-cockpit-common-criteria.md

 comments: true
 ---

-In the last few releases new features were delivered to make Cockpit meet the [Common Criteria](https://www.commoncriteriaportal.org/12gg) and thus making it possible to undergo the certification process in the near future.
+In the last few releases new features were delivered to make Cockpit meet the [Common Criteria](https://www.commoncriteriaportal.org/) and thus making it possible to undergo the certification process in the near future.
-This certification is often required for large organizations, particularly in the public sector and also gives more confidence in using the Web Console without risking their security.
+This certification is often required for large organizations, particularly in the public sector, and also gives users more confidence in using the Web Console without risking their security.

 This article provides a summary of these new changes with reference to the given CC norms.